nezza/DexVault/README.md

 Please note that the data-at-rest protection only provides limited protection, the service needs to still be hosted on a secure machine.

+### Swap protection

+DexVault attempts to Mlock its memory-space to prevent swapping of secret in-memory data to disk.
+This is currently only supported on Linux.

 ### IP Whitelisting

 DexVault supports IP whitelisting, ensuring that only certain machines are able to access the API.